blinktrade/docs-legacy/source/includes/_restapi.md

 ClientID     | number  | Your account ID.
 BalanceReqID | number  | This should match the BalanceReqID sent on the message "U2".

-Balance model example for BTC and USD
+Balance model example for BTC and USD:

 Name         | Type   | Description
 -------------|--------|------------